letmejustputthishere/chain-fusion-starter/README.md

 This starter project involves multiple canisters working together to process events emitted by EVM smart contracts.
 The main canisters are:

 -   **EVM Smart Contract**: Emits events such as `NewJob` when specific functions are called.
-It also handles callbacks from the `chain_fusion_backend` canister with the results of the processed jobs.
+It also handles callbacks from the `chain_fusion` canister with the results of the processed jobs.
--   **Chain Fusion Canister (`chain_fusion_backend`)**: Listens to events emitted by the EVM smart contract, processes them, and sends the results back to the EVM smart contract.
+-   **Chain Fusion Canister (`chain_fusion`)**: Listens to events emitted by the EVM smart contract, processes them, and sends the results back to the EVM smart contract.
 -   **EVM RPC Canister**: Facilitates communication between the Internet Computer and EVM-based blockchains by making RPC calls to interact with the EVM smart contract.

 The full flow of how these canisters interact can be found in the following sequence diagram: